Jeremycouturier/NcorpiON/README.md

 Using NcorpiON for a N-body numerical integration is thus very relevant for a system with large N where precision on the computation of mutual gravity is still needed.

 In a N-body simulation with large N, collisions can be numerous and can lead to the fragmentation of the bodies.
 NcorpiON features a fragmentation module based on the litterature on crater scaling and ejecta models to realistically render impacts between the bodies.
-Using NcorpiON is therefore relavant in a system with numerous collisions, like a protoplanetary disk for example.
+Using NcorpiON is therefore relevant in a system with numerous collisions, like a protoplanetary disk for example.

 ## Official website